 If you think we have wrongfully ended your membership, you can make a complaint (also called a grievance); see Chapter 9 for how to file a complaint.
 If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can make a complaint.
 For complaints, we will review our decision again.

-Chapter 9, Section 11 of this document tells how to make a complaint or you can call us at (505) 923-7675 or 1-855-465-7737 between 8 a.m. to 8 p.m., seven days a week (except holidays) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30.
+Chapter 9, Section 11 of this document tells how to make a complaint or your can call us at (505) 923-7675 or 1-855-465-7737 between 8 a.m. and 8 p.m., 7 days a week.
+If you are calling April 1 through September 30, we are available from 8 a.m. to 8 p.m., Monday through Friday (except holidays).
 TTY users should call 711.
 You must make your request no later than 60 days after the date your membership ends.